apes22/twitch_streamers/README.md

 # Twitch Streamers - Intermediate Front End Development Project

+Shows whether a Twitch streamer is online, offline, or no longer active.
+Uses the Twitch.tv JSON API to get twitch streamers information.
+Built using Vanilla JS, HTML, and CSS3.

 ## Challenge Details from FreeCodeCamp

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/Myvqmo/.